AnDeVerin/wd-cs-progress/readme.md

 # Progress towards my learning goals

-In 2018 I began my career as a frontend developer.
 This repo is supposed to indicate my educational progress.
 First, I am going to fill up all gaps in my knowledge and build a strong foundation for my web-dev career.
 Second,  I will continue to develop my skills and experience and broaden my understanding and knowledge in this field.
 I take the list below as a guide and an example of what I need to study.